 Indeed, certain people seem to be quite susceptible to opiate addiction.
 Such people quickly give in to the opiate high with an intense desire to achieve this state of drug intoxication over and over again.
 Given the power of opiate addiction, however, anyone that uses prescription opioids over an extended period will likely experience opioid dependence, facing the very real threat of becoming an addict.
 The bigger problem, however, is when opioids are misused and abused.

 The Misuse and Abuse of Prescription Opioid Painkillers

 The misuse and abuse of prescription drugs, particularly opioid painkiller medications, has become all too familiar in the United States.
-The misuse of opioid painkillers begins when a person takes these prescription drugs in a way that is not intended.
+Forms of opioid abuse, such as oxycontin abuse, begins when a person takes these prescription drugs in a way that is not intended.